UWSEDS/uwseds.github.io/projects.md

 * [Searching For Success](https://github.com/khyatiparekh/Searching-for-Success) is a template project that can help an amateur investor to visualize search trends on Google for selected company and get probability that the stock price will increase when the quarterly reports will be released for that company.
 * [Ax/Wx](https://github.com/rexthompson/axwx) - Ax/Wx is a collision and weather analysis tool that can enhance the WSP collision database with objective observations from nearby personal weather stations.
 * [HomeIn](https://github.com/hanghu/HomeIn) - HomeIn provides a visualization tool for housing data, prices, and crime rates on a multiple-layered map.
 * [How is Uber changing Taxi in New York City?](https://github.com/HWNi/DATA515-Project) Uber is a new riding model which connects drivers and passengers and provides ride-sharing service with a fair rate.
-This visualization tool enable user to analyze and compare Uber and taxi traffic of neighbors in NYC.
+This visualization tool enables user to analyze and compare Uber and taxi traffic of neighbors in NYC.
 * [AirbnbViz](https://github.com/wangbeiqi199159/AirbnbVizTool) aims to provide more information and insights to guests of Airbnb in Seattle to help them have a deeper understanding of what factors influence the listing price most, which neighborhood has higher/lower listing price and which neighborhood has higher and lower guests' rating via our different interactive visualizations.
-On the other hand, As hosts of Airbnb, they will have more idaes that how other hosts priced around them relative to dimensions such as amenities and location and what is the average listing prices of different neighborhoods in Seattle.
+On the other hand, As hosts of Airbnb, they will have more ideas that how other hosts priced around them relative to dimensions such as amenities and location and what is the average listing prices of different neighborhoods in Seattle.

 **ALL INFORMATION MUST BE POSTED TO YOUR REPO BY THE DEADLINE**